MehdiSouameur/RockPaperScissors/README.md

 Welcome to my Rock, paper, Scissors submission for the True technical assessment!

 For this challenge I decided to use **React with Typescript**.
-I'm aware this is for a .Net C# role, however I code in C# every day and since I have been learning React and Typescript in my free time recently I figured this was a good opportunity to learn React and Typescript whilst delivering the assessment.
+I'm aware this is for a .Net C# role, however I code in C# every day and since I have been learning the React/Typescript/Node tech stack in my free time recently I figured this was a good opportunity to learn React and Typescript whilst delivering the assessment.
 In C#, I would've either used .Net's WPF (As I've made a few small games on it before) or I would've gone for a command line implementation.

 I've hosted the game on Render here: https://mehdi-rockpaperscissors.onrender.com/

-I'm aware that what I made is a little over the scope of what was asked, in fact I spent significantly more time working on the Front UI than the core logic itself dealing with html and css problems but it was a great learning experience overall and I feel much more comfortable using React and Typescript after this little project.
+I'm aware that what I made is a little over the scope of what was asked, in fact I spent significantly more time working on the Front UI (html, css) than the core logic itself.
+It certainly would've been much faster and efficient for me to make it in a terminal and still satisfy the assessment.
+Regardless, I'm satisfied with how it turned out, it was a great learning experience overall and I feel much more comfortable using React and Typescript after this little project.
 It's in a great position to be scaled further with additional features.
-An Express.js backend is linked up (Although unused here) to add things like multiplayer, user auth, scoreboards, more complex rule evaluation and so on.
+An Express.js backend is linked up (Although unused here) to add things like multiplayer (using Websockets), user auth, scoreboards, more complex rule evaluation and so on.

+Certainly the styling could use a bit more work and it's not super responsive but, it does the job for desktops.

 You can find the core game logic under **client/src/components/Game.tsx** inside the function **onEvaluate()**.

-You can also check out the logic here:
+You can also check out that function here:

 ```ts
     //// GAME LOGIC ////